 PSC 357.
 ECCE: LGBTQ and Allies Peer Education.
 3 Hours.

 Experiential learning course that seeks to combat homophobia, transphobia, and heterosexism by training students in peer-education skills focused on LGBTQ issues.
 Interdisciplinary course materials and topics focusing on interpersonal communication, group facilitation, multicultural/social justice, and queer theory.
 Students become peer educators that provide workshop activities throughout the year on campus.
 Course Information: Same as SOA 357 and WGS 357.
 This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Engagement Experience.

 PSC 371.
 ECCE: Introduction to Comparative Politics.
 3 Hours.

 This course provides students with the basic concepts and theories of the field of comparative politics.
 Topics include: comparative systems and institutions, electoral politics, and democratic development.
-Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.
+Course Information: This course fulfills a general education requirement at UIS in the area of Social and Behavioral Sciences (IAI Code: S5 905) and an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.

 PSC 372.
 ECCE: Global Issues.
 3 Hours.

 Global issues are problems that transcend national boundaries, cannot be resolved by countries acting separately, and require policy changes now because the problems are long-term.
 This course will look at four areas: security, economics, the environment, and human rights.
-Course Information: This course fulfills a Engaged Citizenship Common Experience requirement at UIS area of Global Awareness.
+Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.

 PSC 373.
-ECCE: Introduction to International Relations.
+Introduction to International Relations.
 3 Hours.

 PSC 402.
 Legislative Politics.
 3,4 Hours.